 Observation Notes: The dry, sandy uplands I photographed this butterfly in is considered to be in the NatureServe ecological system, East Gulf Coastal Plain Interior Shortleaf Pine – Oak Forest System and best approximates the NatureServe association: Pinus echinata – Quercus falcata East Gulf Coastal Plain Forest.
 There were 100+ Yucca filamentosa plants growing along the edges of a road running through the forest.
 Yucca was also found growing in the forest.
 I saw definitely three M. yuccae, but I may have seen four.
 The photographs are both of one individual.
 The butterflies were seen flying back and forth by themselves or one individual "chasing" another individual.
 The butterflies landed on Yucca and other species in the area.
 Temperature was about 80 degrees F.

 Fayette County, Tennessee, United States

-Note: All images on this web site are copyrighted, and they cannot be copied, reproduced, or used in any way without the author's permission.
+Note: All images on this web site are copyrighted, and they cannot be copied, reproduced, or used in any way without the individual photographer's permission.
 Usage fees may be charged.
-Contact the individual photographer for permission.
+Contact us to get contact information for photographers.